 - Failure to warn

-An unsafe environment can cause a wrongful death.
+An unsafe environment can cause a negligent fatality.
 The most common cases are slips and falls, while other cases involve mesothelioma as a result of exposure to asbestos.

 - Manufacturing Plants

-If you believe the death of your loved one happened as a result of negligence or intent to harm, and the loss of this individual affects you or someone you care about, contact the law office of Estey & Bomberger today to determine your rights.
+If you believe the death of your loved one happened as a result of negligence or intent to harm, and the loss of this individual affects you or someone you care about, we can help you!
+Contact the law office of Estey & Bomberger today to determine your rights.
 Call our office in San Diego today!
 (619) 295-0035